-II.B.4.c).(1)

-At least one core faculty member must be certified in molecular genetic pathology by the ABMGG or the ABPath.
+II.B.4.c).(1) At least one core faculty member must be certified in blood banking/transfusion medicine by the ABPath.
 (Core)

 - II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)